OpenEnergyPlatform/oeo-tools/oeo-imports/README.md

     c.
 Run shell script (use WSL on Windows)

         enter
-        ```bash ./extract-[ontology abbreviation]-module.sh```
+        `bash ./oeo-tools/oeo-imports/[ontology abbreviation]/extract-[ontology abbreviation]-module.sh`
-        in the directory that contains your .sh file
-        after setting up ROBOT according to their description
+        in the parent directory of the `oeo-tools` folder after setting up ROBOT according to their description

-        this should provide you with a new [ontology abbreviation]-extracted.owl
+        this should provide you with a new `[ontology abbreviation]-extracted.owl`

     d.
 Create a new subfolder of oeo-imports called [ontology abbreviation]